Understanding the 7 Stages of Alzheimer’s Disease in Seniors

 Caring for someone with Alzheimer’s involves creating a consistent routine, communicating clearly, and promoting independence.
 Establish a daily schedule for meals, activities, and rest to provide a sense of structure.
 Use simple language, maintain eye contact, and break tasks into small steps to support them in understanding the tasks.

 Encourage your senior to do daily tasks independently for as long as possible.
 You can also use memory aids to reduce confusion by talking to the doctor.
 Make the living environment safe by removing hazards, using labeled drawers, and ensuring a clutter-free space.
 Regular physical activity, nutritious meals, and medication management are essential for overall well-being.
 Foster social engagement by arranging visits and participating in activities the person enjoys.
-Seek support from friends, family, or support groups to navigate the emotional challenges of caregiving.
+Seek support from friends, family, or support groups to manage Alzheimer’s caregiving stress.
 Finally, stay attuned to emotional needs, responding with empathy and reassurance to alleviate distress.

 Conclusion